Digital signal processor: Modern DSPs

 CEVA, Inc. produces and licenses three distinct families of DSPs.
 Perhaps the best known and most widely deployed is the CEVA-TeakLite DSP family, a classic memory-based architecture, with 16-bit or 32-bit word-widths and single or dual MACs.
 The CEVA-X DSP family offers a combination of VLIW and SIMD architectures, with different members of the family offering dual or quad 16-bit MACs.
 The CEVA-XC DSP family targets Software-defined Radio (SDR) modem designs and leverages a unique combination of VLIW and Vector architectures with 32 16-bit MACs.

 Analog Devices produce the SHARC-based DSP and range in performance from 66 MHz/198 MFLOPS (million floating-point operations per second) to 400 MHz/2400 MFLOPS.
 Some models support multiple multipliers and ALUs, SIMD instructions and audio processing-specific components and peripherals.
 The Blackfin family of embedded digital signal processors combine the features of a DSP with those of a general use processor.
 As a result, these processors can run simple operating systems like μCLinux, velocity and Nucleus RTOS while operating on real-time data.
+The SHARC-based ADSP-210xx provides both delayed branches and non-delayed branches.

 NXP Semiconductors produce DSPs based on TriMedia VLIW technology, optimized for audio and video processing.
 In some products the DSP core is hidden as a fixed-function block into a SoC, but NXP also provides a range of flexible single core media processors.
 The TriMedia media processors support both fixed-point arithmetic as well as floating-point arithmetic, and have specific instructions to deal with complex filters and entropy coding.

 CSR produces the Quatro family of SoCs that contain one or more custom Imaging DSPs optimized for processing document image data for scanner and copier applications.